microtrain/bootcamp/01-DevEnvironment/03-SystemBasics.md

 sudo apt install curl
 ```

-## Enable new file creation via right click
+## Enable new file creation via right-click

 ```sh
 touch ~/Templates/Empty\ Document
 ```

-Rather than running each of the above statements as one off statements, we can combine them into a single command using ```&&``` to concatenate the commands.
+Rather than running each of the above statements as one-off statements, we can combine them into a single command using ```&&``` to concatenate the commands.

 ```sh
 sudo apt install terminator vim filezilla curl -y && touch ~/Templates/Empty\ Document
 ```

 ## Summary
-In this lesson you learned
+In this lesson, you learned
 * how to install programs using apt (Linux)
 * how to install Debian package using dpkg (Linux)
 * how to force a broken install using apt (Linux)